 As they are unable to take responsibility for their own actions they can flick a switch, between hot and cold, kind and cruel so fast, most people around them are unaware of what actually just happened.

-This with a lack of empathy towards others, lack of attachment towards others, unable to truly care and connect with others means, they can walk straight out of one relationship and straight into another without a glance back.
-As they feel superior towards all others and have an inflated ego, often the narcissist believing that you are truly at fault, as they don’t feel guilt or remorse, they believe that they are not accountable, they will not take responsibility, all they do is seek revenge and try to destroy those who dare to escape them.
+This with a lack of empathy towards others, lack of attachment towards others, unable to genuinely care and connect with others means, they can walk straight out of one relationship and straight into another without a glance back.
+As they feel superior towards all others and have an inflated ego, often the narcissist believing that you are genuinely at fault, as they don’t feel guilt or remorse, they think that they are not accountable, they will not take responsibility, all they do is seek revenge and try to destroy those who dare to escape them.

-Those on the upper end of the narcissistic personality disorder, you truly need no contact, to escape their never-ending games.
+Those on the upper end of the narcissistic personality disorder, you genuinely need no contact, to escape their never-ending games.

-By the time people realise they’ve been involved with a narcissist most are often in too deep, either marriage, children, trauma bonded, to make a clean break.
-Or you’ve been devalued that much by the narcissist you truly don’t believe you deserve any better and it’s all your fault.
-You do deserve better and it’s definitely not your fault.
+By the time people realise they’ve been involved with a narcissist, most are often in too deep, either marriage, children, trauma bonded, to make a clean break.
+Or you’ve been devalued that much by the narcissist you genuinely don’t believe you deserve any better and it’s all your fault.
+You do deserve better, and it’s definitely not your fault.

 They love bomb and get us hooked like an addict to a drug, then they slowly traumatise us and devalue us, with intermittent shows of affection to keep us addicted, then they discard in some of the cruellest ways.
 Only to reappear as our saviour just to take us down again.

-A narcissist will never truly be able to love and connect with anyone for a genuinely fulfilling relationship.
-That’s not why they get into relationships for, they need a supply of your emotions to fill up their self-worth.
+A narcissist will never indeed be able to love and connect with anyone for a genuinely fulfilling relationship.
+That’s not why they get into relationships for; they need a supply of your emotions to fill up their self-worth.